LuluW8071/Automatic-Speech-Recognition-with-PyTorch/README.md

 ## Experiment Results

 This experiment used ~1,000 hours of audio with 670,000 utterances from Common Voice and my recordings, split 85% for training and 15% for testing.
+You can download the trained checkpoint and small 4-gram KENLM model from [here](https://mega.nz/folder/Lnxj3YCJ#Na6Nc1m4nz6jiSWTatfKJQ).

 #### Model Configuration